 About the Book

-The experience of an Other is impossible to describe — visionary, journey into the underworld, dark night of the soul, rebirth, spiritual awakening — yet all speak of a timeless dimension, outside the ordinary material world, that is both numinous and difficult to traverse.
+The experience of an Other is impossible to describe — journey into the underworld, death and rebirth, visionary experience, spontaneous encounter with the collective unconscious — yet all speak of a timeless dimension, outside the ordinary material world, that is both numinous and difficult to traverse.
 If things turn out, the hero or heroine returns home a changed person.

-For three years, Croft was ushered into an animated hidden dimension, both ecstatic and terrifying, and captured the poetic voice she found there.
+For three years, Diane Croft was ushered into an animated hidden dimension, both numinous and terrifying, and captured the poetic voice she found there.
 And then the portal closed again.

 Croft struggled for two decades to decipher its meaning — discovering uncanny similarities in the writings of Sufi, Christian, Hebrew, Buddhist, and Hindu mystics.
 But not until she found the writings of C.G.
-Jung and Toni Wolff could she begin to unravel what it meant psychologically.
-Although her final manuscript preceded the publication of Jung's Red Book, it followed a similar pattern — bringing together voices from the archetypal realm, symbols and images that bespeak the psyche, and a psychological understanding of the relationship between human consciousness and the untamed, primordial world of the archetypal unconscious.
+Jung and Toni Wolff could she begin to unravel what it meant psychologically, and bring to light the profound relationship between human consciousness and the self-healing forces of the unconscious.

 "One only understands what one tames." — said The Fox to The Little Prince

-Follow Diane's unique inner journey as she describes how it began, the alchemical stages that followed, and what was trying to be revealed, personally and collectively.
+Follow Diane's dialogue with the psyche as she describes how the odyssey began, the alchemical stages that followed, and what was trying to be revealed and healed.
 Her living account demonstrates that we live in both a material world and an imaginal realm simultaneously.

 *Image: Harmony of Creatures by Margret Hofheinz-Doring